Did you ever wonder how animals see the world? What do fish see? Can fish see water?

 In underwater, everything looks blurry to humans.
 Because water is denser than air, light waves bend as they pass from air to water.
 That means an image isn’t focused precisely on the retina when in water, hence the blur.

 By contrast, fish have almost spherical hard lenses that can see everything up to the one-meter distance.
 But, to answer the question, if fish can see water – no, they can’t.

 Can Fish See Water? – The Vision Of Fish

 The fisheye is very similar to the human eye and has the same parts.
 But the parts function in a slightly contrasting way because of how light acts under the water.
 There is a pupil (iris) for light level adjustments, a lens for perceiving an image, a cornea for structural barrier and protection, and a retina with light-sensitive cells.

 Just like human eyes, fish eyes can also perceive light.
-The only difference is, fish lenses have a high refractive power because the cornea is in direct contact with water.
+The only difference is that fish lenses have a high refractive power because the cornea is directly in contact with water.
 Meaning, fish eyes do not need to dilate and constrict when perceiving light.